 Peter Bo Zhang

-I am trained in history at University of Cambridge and law at University of Toronto.
+I am trained in law at University of Toronto and history at University of Cambridge.

 Research